Reading Time: 5 minutes

 Google Maps warns: “Use Caution – walking directions may not always reflect real world conditions.”

 The decision about the best route needs to be made by studying any track notes and the paper map, and comparing that with the route shown on the mobile phone or handheld GPS map screen.
 Tracks may be different, and the destination shown on the device may be incorrect.
 The small screen, especially on a handheld GPS, is a limitation.
 It is much easier to see the ‘big picture’ and route options on a paper map.

 Even with full mapping on an electronic device, a paper map (and compass and knowledge to use them) are essential, at least as a backup.
 A device might fail, get lost or be damaged.
 The batteries may go flat; more likely if the trip is unexpectedly longer than planned.

 This section describes the range of options for using mobile phone for bush navigation.

-It does not give the ‘how to’ technical instructions on the various functions.
+“How to” technical instructions on various functions are not provided.
 The range of mobile phones and phone apps make this impossible.
-The instructions for any particular function, app or device are readily found on the web.

 There are several ways a mobile phone with its built in GPS and maps can be used for bush navigation.
 They are listed here from the most basic to the more complex.